What's in store on Sparks Street?

 The goal of this program is to build a strong relationship between the City and its communities and provide residents participating in the land-use planning process with knowledge and resources.

-Information is provided about making presentations at the Planning and Agriculture and Rural Affairs committees, City Council approvals and the Ontario Municipal Board.
+Information is provided about making presentations at the Planning and Agriculture and Rural Affairs committees, City Council approvals and the Local Planning Appeal Tribunal (LPAT).

-As part of the Wildlife Strategy, the City of Ottawa initiated a Wildlife Speaker Series to increase residents' knowledge and appreciation of wildlife, and promote coexistence through understanding and respect.
+As part of the Wildlife Strategy, the City of Ottawa initiated a Wildlife Speaker Series to increase residents' knowledge and appreciation of wildlife.